line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello(MyRequestObject myRequestObject) { ... }
     }

-We also need to define a class called ``MyRequestObject`` which was referred in our service method ``hello()``.
+We also need to define the ``MyRequestObject`` class which was used in the method ``hello()`` above.
 To tell Armeria which constructor parameters, setter methods or fields has to be injected with what value, we should put :api:`@Param`, :api:`@Header`, :api:`@RequestObject` annotations on any of the following elements:

 - Fields
 - Constructors with only one parameter